ahultgren/Spotify-Server/README.md

 Get your own spotify web-based remote controller and let the whole team (or just you) choose what Spotify is playing in the office speakers, right in the browser!

-Have you ever been in an office where music is playing in the speakers, and there's one self-appointed music-fürher that controls the music?
+Have you ever been in an office or to a party where music is playing in the speakers, and there's one self-appointed music-fürher that controls the music?
 Or perhaps you want to be that fürher yourself, but you can't be assed to go all the way to the machine playing music.
-What's the solution? **Spotify Server**.
-Spotify Server lets you and/or your coworkers control Spotify almost the same way as you would directly in the program.
+Maybe you're just tired of huddling around the computer competing to queue the most tracks.

+Spotify Server is the solution to all this, and a variety of other problems.
+You will no longer have to huddle with your friends around the computer while competing about queuing the most songs.
+You can secretly manipulate the playlist while you lounge in your very comfortable armchair.
+You could even put a big screen in the middle of the living room, showing what is currently played.

 ## Current features
 * See what's playing (name, artists, album, duration, player state, player position, and whether shuffling or repeating or not)